-Sprint rumored to be considering counter offer for MetroPCSAlex Wagner - Senior News Editor
+Sprint rumored to be considering counter offer for MetroPCSAlex Wagner - Editorial Director of News and Content

 Yesterday Deutsche Telekom and MetroPCS announced that they had agreed to a deal that'd merge MetroPCS and T-Mobile here in the U.S. MetroPCS had been the subject of merger rumors several times before, with one report claiming that Sprint very nearly purchased Metro before the Now Network's board killed the deal.
 According to a new rumor, Sprint may be planning another go at MetroPCS, even though the carrier has already announced the T-Mobile merger.
 Three sources speaking to Bloomberg claim that Sprint is currently evaluating whether or not it wants to make a counter offer for MetroPCS.
 The talks are said to be in the early stages, and Sprint is reportedly talking with advisers and breaking down numbers to determine if such an offer is doable.